 Cancellation and missed session policy

 If you are unable to attend your appointment, please let the therapist know as soon as possible.
 The required notice for cancellation is the Friday before your next appointment.
-Where there is less notice, or if you fail to attend your appointment, the full fee will be charged.
+Where there is less notice, the therapist will try to accommodate you with an alternative appointment within the same week.
+If this is not possible, or if you fail to attend an appointment, the full fee will be charged.
 We hope clients appreciate that it is rarely possible to fill these appointments at such short notice which is why we are obliged to charge for the Therapist’s time.

 Endings can bring up many issues reflective in the client’s history.
 For this reason, when the decision is made to end therapy, the cancellation ending terms offer an invaluable opportunity for the client to explore any issues and ‘do things differently’.
 The therapist can discuss this with you if you have any questions.

 6-12 weeks = 2 weeks to end

 Confidentiality is an integral part of counselling and psychotherapy and is seen as an essential component to building the therapeutic relationship and ensuring the client’s sense of safety.
 The therapeutic process encourages the client to be as open and honest as possible and inevitably personal experiences and sensitive information is disclosed.
 It is vital therefore that the client can trust that everything discussed will remain completely confidential.
 All information will remain confidential unless both the client and therapist agree to discuss something with a third party.
 The only circumstance where confidentiality might be broken would be if there was a serious risk to the client’s life or if another person’s life was at risk; alternatively, in the rare instance where the therapist was liable to civil or criminal court proceedings if they did not disclose client information.
 If at all possible this would be discussed at length with the client beforehand and everything would be done to safeguard client confidentiality.
 Please also refer to the Consent to Recording Sessions Agreement.

 Handling of personal information